Zinghmuh: Ascending

 It can be ascended directly from Ramthlo village to the peak of the Mt.
 Zinghmuh.
 There is only one path leading to its peak which is clearly visible.
 The path is mainly used by hunters and locals to find woods, flowers and forest products.
 A steady climb until the ridge of the Mr.Zinghmuh.
 Just before hitting the ridge, there is a short section of cliff which is quite difficult to overcome as the cliff can be slippery.
 From the ridge, Hualngo Hills, Zahau Hills, Hakha District and nearby villages such as Ramthlo, Tlangzar, Dokthek can be seen.
 The wind can be so strong at the ridge which is 8000 ft above sea level.
 After the ridge, the peak of Zinghmuh with a white Cross can be seen.
 Along with the cross, a path is clearly visible from a distance.
 The distance is approximately 1.5miles from Ramthlo village to its peak.
 With a decent pace, it could take 2–3 hours.

 Descending

 Some people returned to the village following the ascended route.
 Many people continued to walk past the peak towards Laiva Dam and come to the village of Tlangzar.
 The distance is approximately 4–5 miles.

 Memorials stones

 Mt.
-Zinghmuh is one of the best places in the northern Chin State to see landscapes and plant species.
-It was a chance to enjoy the most memorable 360-degree views of Chin Hills.
-Many people regard the visiting the Mt.
-Zinghmuh as once in a lifetime opportunity, thus they want to mark their footprint on the hills.
-There are many small memorial stones across the mountain ranges.
+Zinghmuh in the northern Chin State has many different plant species and a 360-degree view of Chin Hills.
+There are many small memorial stones across the mountain ranges created by those who have visited.